-On the other hand, the weighted temperature deficit $\zeta \Delta T(t)$, which exhibits a different behavior than the nominal $\Delta T(t)$, which reflects the influence in meteorological conditions as well as anthropogenic activities on the expected energy usage and the corresponding emission level, as indicated in Equation (7).
-Domestic heating is expected to be reduced substantially in the nocturnal period from 01:00 to 06:00 UTC, where the majority of residents are at rest, and the weighted temperature deficit hovers between 6.55°C (01:00 UTC) and 5.64°C (03:00 UTC).
-The morning peak takes place at 09:00 UTC, with an onset starting at 08:00 UTC where $\zeta \Delta T(t)$ equals 18.9°C, but quickly reduces to 9.82°C at 13:00 UTC due to the corresponding decrease in $\Delta T(t)$ in the daytime period.
-A steady recovery period follows, in which $\zeta \Delta T(t)$ rises to its evening peak value of 23.13°C, reflecting a generally high level anthropogenic activity, before dropping quickly to 15.50 °C at 00:00 UTC.
-While it is impractical to draw trends from inspecting the output of all stacks due to variability in energy demands and local meteorology, the weighted temperature deficit serves as a reasonable indicator on their overall level of operation, and by extension their emission characteristics.
+On the other hand, the weighted temperature deficit $\zeta \Delta T(t)$, which exhibits a different behavior than the nominal $\Delta T(t)$, reflects the influence in meteorological conditions as well as anthropogenic activities on the expected energy usage and the corresponding emission level, as indicated in Eq.
+(7).
+Domestic heating is expected to be reduced substantially in the nocturnal period from 01:00 to 06:00 UTC, when the majority of residents are at rest, and the weighted temperature deficit hovers between 6.55 °C (01:00 UTC) and 5.64 °C (03:00 UTC).
+The morning peak takes place at 09:00 UTC, with an onset starting at 08:00 UTC where $\zeta \Delta T(t)$ equals 18.9 °C but quickly reduces to 9.82 °C at 13:00 UTC due to the corresponding decrease in $\Delta T(t)$ in the daytime period.
+A steady recovery period follows, in which $\zeta \Delta T(t)$ rises to its evening peak value of 23.13 °C, reflecting a generally high level anthropogenic activity, before dropping quickly to